frees-io/freestyle/docs/src/main/tut/docs/slick/README.md

 val getPerson: DBIO[Person] = sql"SELECT 'Alonzo Church', 1903".as[Person].head
 ```

-We can embed this slick `DBIO` program in a freestyle program.
-We start with the most trivial case by only using the `SlickM` algebra.
+We can embed this slick `DBIO` program in a Freestyle program.
+We start with the most trivial case by only using the `SlickM` algebra:

 ```tut:book
 val slickFrees: FreeS[SlickM.Op, Person] =
   SlickM[SlickM.Op].run(getPerson)
 ```

-To execute this `FreeS` program we need to import the _freestyle-slick_ module implicits.
+To execute this `FreeS` program, we need to import the _freestyle-slick_ module implicits.
-In this Example we are interpreting to `scala.concurrent.Future` and the following imports already includes all the implicits to achieve that once an implicit `Database` is provided.
-For simplicity we will use here an `H2` in memory database.
+In this Example, we are interpreting to `scala.concurrent.Future` and the following imports already include all the implicits needed to achieve that once an implicit `Database` is provided.
+For simplicity, we will use an `H2` in memory database:

 ```tut:book
 import freestyle.slick.implicits._